Photos of a Senior Leonberger

 Among the last photos of Bronco.
 After this photo he passed away from a heart failure.
 He always had a heart of gold but even hearts of gold don’t last forever.

 My name is Thomas Wikman.
-I am a software/robotics engineer with a background in physics, but I am currently retired.
+I am a software/robotics engineer with a background in physics.
+I am currently retired.
 I took early retirement.
-I am a dog lover, and especially a Leonberger lover, a home brewer, craft beer enthusiast, an amateur astronomer, I’m learning French, and I am an avid reader.
+I am a dog lover, and especially a Leonberger lover, a home brewer, craft beer enthusiast, I’m learning French, and I am an avid reader.
 I live in Dallas, Texas, but I am originally from Sweden.
-I am married to Claudia, and we have three children Jacob, David and Rachel.
-My blog feature the crazy adventures of our Leonberger e Bronco von der Löwenhöhle as well as information on Leonbergers
+I am married to Claudia, and we have three children.
+I have two blogs.
+The first feature the crazy adventures of our Leonberger Le Bronco von der Löwenhöhle as well as information on Leonbergers.
+The second blog, superfactful, feature information and facts I think are very interesting.
+With this blog I would like to create a list of facts that are accepted as true among the experts of the field and yet disputed amongst the public or highly surprising.
+These facts are special and in lieu of a better word I call them super-facts.

 Liked by 1 person